Option 4 – Incorrect: Uses f-string formatting, not .format().

 Key takeaways:

-" ".join(list)to combine words into a string after transformation.
+Use " ".join(list) to combine words into a string after transformation.

 Which of the following snippets will correctly count the frequency of each word in a string s, ignoring case and punctuation?